Ultimate Travel Guide to Vietnam

 If you are a beach lover, Nha Trang in Vietnam might be the perfect destination with its six-kilometre coastline.
 There are several activities you can enjoy while you are there.
 How many days do you need for Nha Trang?
 3 days.

-• Take a boat tour and go island hopping.
+- Take a boat tour and go island hopping in Vietnam.

-• Amuse yourself at the VinWonders amusement park, which offers a day of fun and rides and is accessed by a cable car ride, the longest in Southeast Asia.
+- Amuse yourself at the VinWonders amusement park, with a day of fun and rides and is accessed by a cable car ride, the longest in Southeast Asia.

 Where to stay in Nha Trang